yegor256/blog/_drafts/cohesion.md

 {% endhighlight %}

 Can we break it into smaller pieces?
 No, we can't.
 We can't take any part of the class out.
-The attribute `titles` and both two methods must stay together.
+The attribute `titles` and both of the methods must stay together.
 This means that the class is _highly_ cohesive.

-It was demonstrated long time ago that more cohesive classes are better than the ones with low cohesion, in terms of their error-proneness, for example by Victor R. Basili et al. in their study [A Validation of Object-Oriented Design Metrics as Quality Indicators](https://pdfs.semanticscholar.org/2bb8/c1f4eeb5e5ae353adeea0fd6933551b9e932.pdf).
+It was demonstrated a long time ago that more cohesive classes are better than the ones with low cohesion, in terms of their error-proneness, for example by Victor R. Basili et al. in their study [A Validation of Object-Oriented Design Metrics as Quality Indicators](https://pdfs.semanticscholar.org/2bb8/c1f4eeb5e5ae353adeea0fd6933551b9e932.pdf).